Lost Baggage Tips

 The 10 BEST Airlines for Baggage Delivery

-As promised, here are the 10 best airlines for handling baggage in August 2016 [according to the Department of Transportation]:
+Here are the 10 best airlines for handling baggage in May 2018—ranked in order of “Mishandled Baggage Reports” per 1,000 passengers according to the Department of Transportation (lowest to highest):

 Where do all unclaimed lost bags go?
 There’s a market for everything in the good ol’ U.S.A.
 If you’re in Alabama, you can stop by for some interesting bargain shopping at www.unclaimedbaggage.com.
 Here’s the story of how they land here...“This Is Where Your Unclaimed Baggage Goes.”

 Between “pau hana” (“after work”) timing, and the dubious efforts of Speedy Delivery, it was far longer than 24 hours before I was able to change into my bikini.
 Although this put a small damper on my first two days in Paradise, I was still in Paradise…and, my wisdom could have come at a much higher (literal and figurative) price.